 Article 51 (no, not Area 51 – but that could be a fun blog – maybe call it “types of collision coverage to buy when traveling at the speed of light”) is known as the No-fault Insurance Law.
 Typically, this law provides compensation to people injured in car accidents, including pedestrians and bicyclists, entitling them to up to $50,000 in benefits for medical treatment, lost wages, and travel expenses, regardless of who is at fault in the accident.
 It’s a huge benefit to injured folks.

 But the insurance industry gets something in exchange for this benefit.
 They figured out a way to cut down on personal injury lawsuits or, at least make those suits have a smaller chance at success.
-So, when someone is hurt in accident, under Article 51, they must prove that their injuries meet New York’s “serious injury threshold” if they want to recover money in a personal injury lawsuit.
+So, when someone is hurt in an accident, under Article 51, they must prove that their injuries meet New York’s “serious injury threshold” if they want to recover money in a personal injury lawsuit.
 The victim can do this in several ways: he can show he suffered a fracture, or needed surgery, or missed 90 out of 180 days from work on doctor’s orders, or died (this last one obviously helps your family, not you).
 These are the guaranteed ways to prove your injury is serious – there are other methods, but these are the only ones that consistently pay benefits.

 Why aren’t Motorcyclists Covered?

 Happy to answer you.
 You can see a hundred commercials that say “Nationwide is on your side” or “You’re in Good Hands with Allstate”, but they aren’t, and you’re not.
 Let’s be real – these are publicly traded companies and they make billions of dollars a year.
 Why?
-Because they have actuaries and underwriters on the payroll, analyzing risk, to make sure they collect a lot more in premiums then they pay out in damages and benefits.
+Because they have actuaries and underwriters on the payroll, analyzing risk, to make sure they collect a lot more in premiums than they pay out in damages and benefits.

 How would that work with No-Fault and motorcycles?
 So, Geico says to themselves if a motorcyclist hits a car, she will be badly injured and probably need all $50,000 of the No-Fault benefits – that would cost us money and BE BAD FOR GEICO – the gecko is literally crying.
-Then they look at the serious injury threshold, where with car drivers they typically benefit.
+Then they look at the serious injury threshold, wherewith car drivers typically benefit.
 The car driver, in the fender bender, only suffered a stiff neck.
-That is not a fracture, doesn’t require surgery and won’t keep him out of work long term, so the odds are he won’t successfully meet the injury threshold and the carrier won’t have to pay out money – THAT’S GOOD FOR GEICO (and the gecko is gleeful). * side note to the reader, I do the alliteration mostly to entertain myself, so laughs are not required, but would be appreciated.
+That is not a fracture, doesn’t require surgery, and won’t keep him out of work long term, so the odds are he won’t successfully meet the injury threshold and the carrier won’t have to pay out money – THAT’S GOOD FOR GEICO (and the gecko is gleeful). * side note to the reader, I do the alliteration mostly to entertain myself, so laughs are not required, but would be appreciated.

 But the motorcyclist – well, she flipped over the handlebars, and then over the car, landing upside down on her back, suffering a fractured ankle and compression fractures in her spine.
 She definitely meets the threshold, so if she was a participant in Article 51, then she’d get the No-Fault benefits PLUS have a successful lawsuit.
 BAD FOR GEICO.
-So they say “let’s send lobbyists to the state law makers and get them to nix motorcyclists from Article 51 – it will save us a ton of money and then all of our board members and shareholders can put in a bigger pool. . . plus it gives the insurance folk less paperwork, which frees them up for squash and drinks at the club.
+So they say “let’s send lobbyists to the state lawmakers and get them to nix motorcyclists from Article 51 – it will save us a ton of money and then all of our board members and shareholders can put in a bigger pool. . . plus it gives the insurance folk less paperwork, which frees them up for squash and drinks at the club.
 No, I’m not a Geico hater – Chubb, the Hartford, Travelers – they all do this, although Chubb is based in Zurich, so they probably play more soccer and less squash.

 The Pros and Cons of Motorcyclists and Article 51